-- Plans for promoting awareness of the environmental strategy to workers that includes the schedule and frequency of communications as well as the, content to be delivered, attendance records, and employee evaluations on the success of the program. - Communications tactics may include: slogan, posters, newsletters, games & competitions, awards, team/division ambassadors, training, best practice sharing, broadcast announcement, etc.
+- o Plans for promoting awareness of the environmental strategy to workers that includes the schedule and frequency of communications as well as the content to be delivered, attendance records, and employee evaluations on the success of the program. - Communications tactics may include: slogan, posters, newsletters, games & competitions, awards, team/division ambassadors, training, best practice sharing, broadcast announcement, etc.

-• Management is able to explain how they promote awareness of the environmental strategy to workers at different levels in the organization.
+o Management is able to explain how they promote awareness of the environmental strategy to workers at different levels in the organization.

-- Evidences to support management in promoting awareness of the environmental strategy, which may include posters in a visible place, training materials provided to workers, formal meeting minutes and sign in sheets, evaluation reports, etc. - Employees can demonstrate their awareness of all or components of the environmental strategy

-- Documentation Required: - A plan for promoting awareness of the environmental strategy to workers exists and implementation will begin this year - Interview Questions to Ask: - Management can articulate the plans and can confirm how and when implementation will commence

-• Training dates, examples of educational collateral, designated employee trainers, etc.
+- o Evidences to support management in promoting awareness of the environmental strategy, which may include posters in a visible place, training materials provided to workers, formal meeting minutes and sign in sheets, evaluation reports, etc. - o Employees can demonstrate their awareness of all or components of the environmental strategy o A plan for promoting awareness of the environmental strategy to workers exists and implementation will begin this year o Training dates, examples of educational collateral, designated employee trainers, etc.